ashn-dot-dev/sunder/README.md

-# The Nova Programming Language
+# The Sunder Programming Language
-Nova is a work-in-progress C-like systems programming language designed for educational purposes.
+Sunder is a work-in-progress C-like systems programming language designed for educational purposes.

-**The Nova Project is in an early stage of development and should be considered pre-alpha software.
+**The Sunder Project is in an early stage of development and should be considered pre-alpha software.
 There is currently not much to see and the code is probably riddled with bugs.**

 ## Dependencies
 + POSIX-compatible `make`